chaoss/augur/docs/source/getting-started/using-docker.rst

 100 GB disk
 10 GB RAM

-Clone the Augur repository and create a .env file in the top level directory with the following fields:
+1. Clone the Augur repository https://github.com/chaoss/augur

+2. Create a .env file in the top level directory with the following fields:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python